 Also if you have a process to review the test cases by the business team, then you must format these test cases in a template that is agreed by both the parties.

-Before continuing to the test case writing process, we recommend downloading these test case management tools.
-This will ease your test plan and test cases writing process mentioned in this tutorial.
+Before continuing to the Test case writing process, we recommend downloading these Test case management tools.
+This will ease your test plan and test case writing process mentioned in this tutorial.